-A parliamentary election in Turkey was held on Sunday, June 7, 2015.
+An early parliamentary election was held in Turkey on Sunday, November 1st, 2015, following the inconclusive outcome of the June 7, 2015 legislative election.
 An overview of the proportional representation system used to choose members of the country's unicameral legislature - the Turkish Grand National Assembly (TGNA) - is presented here.

 Nationwide results (as well as constituency-level figures for 2002, 2007, 2011 and 2015) are available here for the following Grand National Assembly elections: